 Monderman looks beneath visible output to the institutional conditions producing it.
 Where is follow-through weakening?
 Where is confidence being lost?
 Where is adaptation narrowing?
 Where is performance still visible mainly because people keep compensating for a system that is no longer carrying enough of the load itself?

 The goal is not cosmetic reassurance.
-It is to help leaders see whether the institution still possesses durable performance capacity — and, if not, where strengthening coherence, confidence, and resilience is likely to yield the greatest return in time, money, resources, and long-run maneuverability.
+It is to help leaders see whether the institution still possesses durable performance capacity — and, if not, where strengthening execution, confidence, and resilience is likely to yield the greatest return in time, money, resources, and the ability to adapt over the long run.
+The best-run institutions don’t assume the institution is holding—they measure it.

 Run Institutional Performance Diagnostic